jcbendernh/Editable-Reports-with-Power-Apps-Databricks/README.md

     ![ConfigureSemanticModel](./img/ConfigureSemanticModel.png)

-14. Go the **Editable-Products-Databricks** report in the workspace and verify that you can see the data in the report.
+15. Go to the **Editable-Products-Databricks** report in the workspace and verify that you can see the data in the report.

-### Power App Setup
+### PowerBIIntegration Configuration

 Showtime!
 Now we will start to configure the Power App <-> Power BI Integration.